 Attendant with the millions of self-released tracks has come a sense of an overwhelming content deluge; a sum of recorded music so massive that no one could possibly listen to it all, or even work up the desire to do so.
 For some music fans, this has caused a retreat of sorts into the cozy haven of treasured favorite albums and artists of the past, letting their days of adventuresome listening fade away.
 For others, all this music is a beautiful ocean to endlessly explore: diehards trade tips on best places to find the newest, latest, weirdest, fastest, sexiest, dumbest, and whatever-est tracks online, quibbling over which streaming services work best for which genres and other minutiae.

 The future of music is not a rock star.
-It is the return of music as a pastime, like the days of the parlor piano.
-Instead of playing and singing popular songs in the parlor, now family and friends create the music from scratch, like the folk music of the past.
+It is the return of music as a pastime, like the days of the parlor piano, like the ongoing folk traditions which never joined the machine.
+Instead of gathering around the piano to sing popular songs in the parlor, now family and friends gather around the laptop to sing and play.
 There is still plenty of room for professional musicians in various capacities, of course, and popular, money-making acts fronted by great-looking people will continue to exist.
 But we will see less and less would-be music legends, just as we now see less and less artists who embody the kind of prophetic archetype we associate with the greatest music artists.
 When any person can create any sound, there is much less room for revolutionaries in the field.

-So we are back to just ourselves and our voices, as we were before this all started.
+So in a way we are back to just ourselves and our voices, as we were before this all started.
 Back to the parlor, except now the parlor is the whole wide world.